Neural Eigenfunctions Are Structured Representation Learners: Experiments

 \subsection{Unsupervised Visual Representation Learning}

-We first consider the task of learning visual representations.
-Following common practice, we define the neural function $g$ as a ResNet-50~\citep{he2016deep} encoder followed by a 2-layer MLP projector with hidden and output dimension 8192\footnote{We apply batch normalization~\citep{ioffe2015batch} and ReLU to the hidden layer.} (i.e., $k=8192$), and train Neural Eigenmap on the ImageNet dataset~\citep{deng2009imagenet} without labels for 100 epochs.
-The augmentation and optimization recipes are identical to those in SimCLR~\citep{chen2020simple}.
-We set $\alpha=0.0025$ for $k=8192$ and linearly scale it for other values of $k$.

-\textbf{Linear probe. } We follow the standard linear probe protocol to evaluate the quality of the learned representations.
-We train a supervised linear classifier on the representations of the training data yielded by the ResNet-50 encoder and verify it on the validation data.
-We compare Neural Eigenmap to the state-of-the-art SSL methods including SimCLR~\citep{chen2020simple}, MoCo v2~\citep{chen2020improved}, BYOL~\citep{grill2020bootstrap}, SimSiam~\citep{chen2021exploring}, and spectral contrastive loss (SCL)~\citep{haochen2021provable} with the results reported in \cref{table:1}.
-As shown, the performance of Neural Eigenmap is competitive, and when removing the $\mathtt{stop\_gradient}$ operation involved in the loss \cref{eq:vision-loss}, Neural Eigenmap can beat all baselines.
-We hypothesize the reason is that it eases optimization.
-In fact, when doing so, the constraint on learning ordered eigenfunctions is removed, and $\psi$ only needs to recover the subspace spanned by the principal eigenfunctions.
-Thus, we suggest that, if one does not particularly demand structured representations, the $\mathtt{stop\_gradient}$ constraint can be relieved.
-In the following of this subsection, we use Neural Eigenmap to refer to Neural Eigenmap without $\mathtt{stop\_gradient}$.
+\paragraph{Linear Probe.} We follow the setups of \cref{sec:exp-ir}.
+We train a supervised linear classifier on the representations yielded by the ResNet-50 encoder and then test it.
+We compare to popular SSL methods including SimCLR~\citep{chen2020simple}, SwAV~\citep{caron2020unsupervised}, MoCo v2~\citep{chen2020improved}, BYOL~\citep{grill2020bootstrap}, SimSiam~\citep{chen2021exploring}, spectral contrastive loss (SCL)~\citep{haochen2021provable}, and Barlow Twins~\citep{zbontar2021barlow}, with the results reported in \cref{table:1}.
+As shown, Neural Eigenmap can beat all baselines.
+The performance gain of Neural Eigenmap over Barlow Twins reflects the merits of our formulation.
+We note that SimSiam, with a batch size of 256, is also well-performing, so it may be preferred when resources are constrained.
+Yet, the smaller batch size would substantially increase the training time.
+Our method should be preferred when the memory cost is not a concern, such as on a standard lab server with multiple GPUs.